phrb/NODAL.jl/doc/source/manual/examples.rst

     result = take!(tuning_run.channel)

-The tuning run will use the default neighboring and perturbation methods implemented by StochasticSearch.jl to find new results.
+The tuning run will use the default neighboring and perturbation methods implemented by NODAL.jl to find new results.
 Now we can process the current result.
 In this example we just ``print`` it and loop until ``optimize`` is
 done: